 - Place in freezer and freeze for up to a year.
 Long cook with bacon or use in soups and stews all winter long.

-I’ve heard from a couple of readers who tried this method and didn’t care for it – and many more who’ve loved it like we do – and so my suggestion is to try this with a quart, let them freeze for about a week or two, cook them and see what your family likes.
+I’ve heard from a couple of readers who tried this method and didn’t care for it – and many more who’ve loved it like we do – and so my suggestion is to try this with a quart, freeze the green beans for about a week or two, cook them and see what your family likes.
 I want to be clear that they are still like home-frozen green beans, not firm like fresh, but when cooked in soups and stews for 20 minutes or longer are just as good as blanched frozen beans.
 So the comparison should be to blanched frozen beans, not to fresh beans.

-How to cook with them:
+How to cook with unblanced frozen green beans:

 If you want to serve them as a side dish, not just in soups, I’d suggest a longer cooking method – my family likes them long-cooked (20 minutes) with bacon and onions like this recipe.
 I’ve preserved them for 5+ years like this now and really will never go back to cumbersome blanching!